This article focuses on the process of preparing for a software implementation.

-This article focuses on the importance of budgeting.
+This article focuses on the importance of budgeting with a corporate performance management solution.

-This article discusses CPM and examples of effective strategy, goals, planning, and analysis.
+This article discusses corporate performance management (CPM) tools and examples of effective strategy, goals, planning, and analysis.

 This article focuses on the importance of process improvements and KPIs.